The-Ronin-Project/interop-mock-ehr/README.md

 ```
 You can then update mock-ehr-testcontainer.yml with the new image tag temporarily, and install the
 new version into your other project (which requires Testcontainer).

+## Swagger/Open API when running locally
+The Swagger UI for both the Epic EHR and HAPI r4 APIs with examples for testing is available at
+http://localhost:8080/swagger-ui/index.html.
+The EHR APIs will be displayed at initial load, use
+the "Select a Definition" dropdown menu at the top of the page to toggle between the different APIs.

+The Swagger UI for the HAPI R4 APIs is also available [here](http://localhost:8080/fhir/r4/swagger-ui/index.html)
+and the same page is also available via an Epic-specific URL [here](http://localhost:8080/epic/api/FHIR/R4/swagger-ui/index.html).
+The generated Open API YAML is available [here](http://localhost:8080/fhir/r4/api-docs) or [here](http://localhost:8080/epic/api/FHIR/R4/api-docs)

+The Open API JSON for the Epic EHR APIs is available [here](http://localhost:8080/v3/api-docs/)